How do you use the word spesso in Italian? What does it mean? How do you pronounce it?

 Aiuta Lingookies con un 👍!

-And that’s it, now you know how to use spesso in Italian!
+And that’s the end of our lesson on how to use spesso in Italian!

 ❤️ If you liked this lesson on how to use spesso in Italian, consider sharing it with your social media friends who are also studying Italian.